 Small changes in pension information have big effect on payment choices

 A new research study has shown how small changes in pension information given to workers approaching retirement age impacts not only how they choose to claim their pension, but also produces a knock-on effect in the labour supply for companies.
-Johannes Hagen, researcher at Jönköping International Business School and a member of CEnSE, is one of the three co-authors of the paper, published in the highly ranked The Economic Journal (EJ).
+Johannes Hagen, a researcher at Jönköping International Business School (JIBS) at Jönköping University is one of the three co-authors of the paper, published in the highly ranked The Economic Journal (EJ).

-Johannes Hagen has co-written a new paper on the topic of behavioural economics, specifically how the behaviour of those approaching their retirement is affected by the way information is presented to them on the pension application form.
+Johannes Hagen, member of the Centre for Entrepreneurship and Spatial Economics (CEnSE) at JIBS, has co-written a new paper on the topic of behavioural economics, specifically how the behaviour of those approaching their retirement is affected by the way information is presented to them on the pension application form.

 A few months before their 65th birthday, Swedish employees who are part of an occupational pension scheme receive information regarding options for claiming their pension.
 The default option is ‘life annuity’- annual pay-outs that last up until death of the individual – unless a claimant decides to opt out and go for a fixed term payment – a shorter payment period with a higher monthly pay-out.
 In recent years, fixed-term pay-outs, especially over 5 years, have become increasingly popular among new pensioners.